 - 2 Rolls Prepared Pie Crusts Rolled

-- ½ - 1 Cup Caramelized Onions 1 tsp per tartlet
+- ½ - 1 Cup Caramelized Onions 1 teaspoon per tartlet

-- ½ Cup Goat Cheese or vegan feta or Cream Cheese - 1 tsp per tartlet
+- ½ Cup Goat Cheese or vegan feta or Cream Cheese - 1 teaspoon per tartlet

 - ½ Cup Breadcrumbs to top tartlets, optional